-Depending on your goals, you could decide on your daily target and make sure that you meet it – practising to write a certain number of words every day will greatly elevate your writing style.
+Depending on your goals, you could decide on your daily target and make sure that you meet it – practicing to write a certain number of words every day will greatly elevate your writing style.

 A fantastic blog post means greater traffic on your blog, more pins on Pinterest, more Facebook shares, and more tweets.
 The impact of all this?
 All these help your blog to grow.

-Sometimes, writers keep writing about a number of things and towards the end, the reader gets lost – thinking – “well, what was he really trying to say?”
+Sometimes, writers keep writing about a number of things, and towards the end, the reader gets lost – thinking – “well, what was he really trying to say?”

 To maintain the interest of your readers, write blog posts that make a point.
 These posts can be easily summarized in one sentence.

-2. Your post must be visually appealing
+2. Your blog post must be visually appealing

 You must ensure that your blog posts carry amazing images to go with them.
 With the advent of Pinterest, this is an important factor for all your posts.

-However, with time I have realized that you receive maximum traffic on posts that are really simple – just one simple lesson is all that people want to read through one post.
+However, with time I have realized that you receive maximum traffic on blog posts that are really simple – just one simple lesson is all that people want to read through one post.

-Most posts that generate traffic are the ones that make people feel a certain way – they could make you happy, sad, angry, empathetic, grateful or encouraged.
+Most posts that generate traffic are the ones that make people feel a certain way – they could make you happy, sad, angry, empathetic, grateful, or encouraged.